Sexually Transmitted Diseases

 It's time to ditch the dark and learn these truths about STDs:

-- 20 million new sexually transmitted diseases (STDs) occur each year.
+- 20 million new sexually transmitted diseases (STDs) occur each year with half of them among young people ages 15–24.

-- One out of every four sexually active female teens has an STD.
+- One out of every four sexually active female teen has an STD.

-- For females, more cases of syphilis were reported between the ages of 20 to 29 than any other age group in Florida.
+- More cases of syphilis were reported on females between the ages of 20–29 than any other age group in Florida.

-- Approximately 23% of all new HIV diagnoses are among young people aged 13 ― 24 years old.
+- Approximately 23 percent of all new HIV diagnoses are among young people ages 13–24.

 - Three out of every four reported STD cases in Florida were in the 15–29 age range.